-You can but you must understand the curl pattern.
-With our curly haired client,s we cut the fringe in when wet and at a longer length, when it dries, and the curl shrinks we then trim it again to the right length.
-If you are curly and getting a fringe for the first time start gently with a subtle shallow fringe and then once you and your stylist knows how the curl sits you can be braver with the cut.
+If you’ve got curly hair, you can absolutely pull off a fringe, but you must understand the curl pattern.
+With our curly-haired clients we cut the fringe in when wet and at a longer length when it dries, and the curl shrinks, we then trim it again to the right length.
+If you are curly and getting a fringe for the first time, start gently with a subtle shallow fringe and then once you and your stylist knows how the curl sits, you can be braver with the cut.
 Some of our clients with curlier hairlines we also isolate their keratin treatment to the fringe only which helps soften it.

-5. Which fringes are in at the moment?
+6. Which fringes are in at the moment?

 Bardot style long fringes that are almost grown out are very cool at the moment.
-We recently cut a fringe on Emma Louise Connolly, it is long, soft and almost grown out which suits her line of work really well.
+We recently cut a fringe on Emma Louise Connolly; it is long, soft and almost grown out which suits her line of work really well.
 As a model she is constantly changing her look, it is very variable for her work.

-6. How can I protect my fringe from heat damage?
+7. How can I protect my fringe from heat damage?

-7. If I don’t like my fringe, how easy is it to grow out?
+8. If I don’t like my fringe, how easy is it to grow out?

 They are easy to grow out!
 Once it’s cut and blended into the hair at the sides to process is quick and easy taking between 3 to 4 months.